webmachinelearning/proofreader-api/README.md

 `type` only exists when the proofreader object is configured with `includeCorrectionTypes = true`, while `explanation` only exists when the proofreader object is configured with `includeCorrectionExplanations = true`.

-Each correction could be associated with mutliple correction type labels.
+Each correction could be associated with multiple correction type labels.
 For example:

 ```js
 const original_text = "`thatd` a good amt of time!!! !" // `thatd` is the text to be corrected